drifted-in/genopro-webapp-exporter/README.md

 ### Exporter

-You can download the pre-built exporter at https://drifted.in/other/genopro-webapp-exporter/app.zip.
+You can download the pre-built exporter at http://drifted.in/other/genopro-webapp-exporter/app.zip.

-For custom builds just clone the project, open it in your favorite IDE and execute `mvn assembly:single` goal.
+For custom builds just clone the project, open it in your favorite IDE and build it.

 ### Font